W1033/JS-book-learning/《深入理解ES6》/chapter11_Promise/Promise-源码实现/q-master/design/README.md

 handling of exceptions until the program has returned to a point where it makes sense to attempt to recover.
 There needs to be some mechanism for implicitly propagating exceptions if they are not handled.
-还有其他方法，可以根据位置或明显的哨兵值将错误作为回调的参数提供。
-但是，这些方法都没有实际模拟抛出的异常。
-异常和try / catch块的目的是推迟对异常的显式处理，直到程序返回到可以尝试恢复的地步为止。
-如果没有处理异常，则需要某种机制来隐式传播异常。

 Promises
 ========

-Consider a more general approach, where instead of returning values or throwing exceptions, functions return an object that represents the eventual result of the function, either successful or failed.
+Consider a more general approach, where instead of returning values or throwing exceptions, functions return an object that represents the eventual result of the function, either sucessful or failed.
 This object is a promise, both figuratively and by name, to eventually resolve.
 We can call a function on the promise to observe either its fulfillment or rejection.
 If the promise is rejected and the rejection is not explicitly observed, any derrived